 Our own pears come in various sizes, shapes and colors with a distinct waist tapering to the stem.
 The season begins in late August with Bartlett Pears and runs until mid-September with Bosc Pears.
 Both pear varieties are distinct in their own way; Bartlett’s are juicy, sweet and excellent for eating, canning and cooking while Bosc’s are crisp and best for eating and cooking.
 Unique to Bishop’s Orchards, Bosc pears are available in our Farm Market typically from September until April.
 Regardless of which type of pear you choose, they are a great addition to your diet due to their natural source of dietary fiber, Vitamin C and low GI (prolonged energy due to slow carbohydrate digestion) and low potassium.

-As the primary fruit of our orchard, apples are readily available from mid-August to late October.
+As the primary fruit of our orchard, apples are readily available from late August to late October.
 On site, we grow over 20 varieties of apples that suit all your needs whether it be for cooking, gifts, or a quick snack on the go.
-At our PYO locations, we provide bags at no cost and on the weekends a tractor trailer rides takes you from our parking area into the orchard.
+At our Pick-Your-Own locations, we provide two bags, $22 for 8qt bag and $40 for 1/2 bushel bag.
+On the weekends a tractor trailer rides takes you from our parking area into the orchard.
 For specific varieties, we recommend calling us before you come in to make sure we have just the right apple for you!
-Other than the PYO season, we always have a wide selection of apples year round to choose from right in our Farm Market due to our special storage units that keep the apples “Tree fresh” long after they have been picked.
+Other than the Pick-Your-Own season, we always have a wide selection of apples year round to choose from right in our Farm Market due to our special storage units that keep the apples “Tree fresh” long after they have been picked.